cxzhou35/Awesome-dotfiles/themes/README.md

-## Here is the gnome theme config for zicx
+## Here is the gnome theme config for Zicx
 #### This file lists some pretty config:
 - `Cursor`: Future-cursors.
 - `Icon`: WhiteSur-icon-theme.